Recently, a reader asked me for a little help deciding between two popular portable grills.

-Also consider that the Coleman is designed more for quick grilling, while the Weber Q is designed to act more as a traditional grill and has more of a balanced heat for its size.
+Also consider that the Coleman is designed more for quick grilling, while the Weber Q is designed to act more like a traditional grill and has more of a balanced heat for its size.

 Overall, there are benefits to either grill as far as heat is concerned.
-Since this is more of a personal preference, we’ll call this one a tie.
+Since this is more of personal preference, we’ll call this one a tie.

 Both grills roughly have the same cooking surface area with the Weber having just 5 square inches less than the Coleman’s 285.
 Both grills also come with thick and heavy cast grill cooking grates coated with porcelain, which is what you need put perfect grill marks in your steak and chicken every time.

-Either of these grills will easily cook for a family of four, and will easily cook for more people if only grilling meat or simple fare such as preformed hamburgers, hotdogs, or sausages.
+Either of these grills will easily cook for a family of four, and will easily cook for more people if only grilling meat or simple fares such as preformed hamburgers, hotdogs, or sausages.
 Both grills are also large enough that cooking a rack or two of ribs is certainly not out of the question.

 So what’s different?